leblancfg/leblancfg.github.io/content/unix_neighbour.md

 output, which can be piped into `do_y`.
 This allows us to easily chain together multiple tools to create powerful pipelines.

+Again, the tool doesn't output any useful data, so it's fine to keep the output as standard out.
+However, if we wanted to output the results to a file, we could do so by specifying the output file as an argument.
+This would allow us to use the tool in a script, for example.

 ### Adding JSON support

 Another important aspect of being a good UNIX neighbour is ensuring that the